What is FERPA?

 What is directory information?

-Waldorf College may disclose information on a student without violating FERPA if it has designated that information as “directory information.”
-At Waldorf College this includes a student’s:
+Waldorf University may disclose information on a student without violating FERPA if it has designated that information as “directory information.”
+At Waldorf University this includes a student’s:

 * Home Address (City, State/Country)

 * Parent Name(s)

 * Dates of Attendance

 * Participation in officially recognized activities and sports

 * Current Enrollment Status (Full-time/Part-time)

 * Class Standing (Freshman, Sophomore, Junior, Senior, etc.)